-Quantis’ creative geeks Angela Adams, Annabelle Stamm and Michèle Zollinger are headed to the 2018 Planet Textiles International Conference on May 22nd in Vancouver.
+Quantis’ creative geeks Angela Adams and Annabelle Stamm are headed to the 2018 Planet Textiles International Conference on May 22nd in Vancouver.
 The conference provides a forum to engage with forward-thinking textile and retail businesses on the crucial sustainability issues facing the global textile sector and learn about new disruptive technologies.
 Ahead of the event, Quantis Senior Sustainability Consultant Angela Adams shares her take on exciting initiatives sweeping the industry and hot topics expected to generate debate.

 1+ We published a Measuring Fashion report this year: How would you describe the current state of the fashion industry?

 Fashion is facing numerous interesting challenges and is in urgent need of a coherent strategy to improve the sustainability of the industry as a whole.
 Topics such as fast fashion, chemical management, circularity and microfiber pollution are fueling this need.
 Solid metrics are needed now more than ever.
 The industry must first determine its impacts in terms of environmental, social and economic sustainability and then set priorities in order to reduce them.